alejandroschuler/r4ds-courses/lectures/4-adv-tabular-data.md

 5 A2ML1 GTEX-11TT1  0.3  -1.11  0.59 -0.12        4 male   20-29 ventilator
 ```
 Note that the first key (`Ind`) corresponds to the first data frame (`gtex`) and the second key (`subject_id`) corresponds to the second data frame (`gtex_subjects`).

-Exercise: join vs. concatenation
-===
-type: prompt
-Another common way to combine two data frames is `bind_rows` (or `bind_cols`).
-Read the documentation for those functions and compare to what you know about joins.
-What is fundamentally different about binding (concatenating) vs. joining?

-When would you do one vs. the other?

 Exercise: finding expression of specific samples
 ===